alissa-huskey/python-class/docs/lessons/data-types/objects.md

 #### Listing members

-You can use the `dir()` function to see a list the members an object has.
+You can use the `dir()` function to see a list of the members an object has.
 (The ones that start and end with double underscores (`__`) are special internal methods that are used by Python under the hood, so you can disregard those for now.)

 ```{code-block} python
 :caption: Python shell